glowen18/WDI_P2_FamBook/README.md

 ### MVP

-* The user will be able to create a secure login and password.
+* The user will be able to securely create a new account and login.

-* The user will have CRUD functionality for it's user, boards and stories.
+* The user will be able to create a secure password.

-* On the user's Board page will be a table listing the user's Boards and Stories.
+* The user will be able to create, read, update and destroy their user account, boards and stories. (full CRUD functionality)

 ### Technologies Used